revbayes/revbayes/help/md/dnPhyloCTMC.md

 branch of the tree.
 It is automatically outputted in the `Likelihood` column of the `mnFile()` and `mnScreen()` monitors (which can be suppressed with `likelihood = FALSE`).

-Optionally, an observation error probability can be specified to account for scoring ambiguity (e.g., in morphological data), which treats observed states as probabilistic classifications rather than absolute ground truth.
+Optionally, an observation error model can be applied to account for scoring ambiguity (e.g., in morphological datasets).
-This can be specified using `observationErrorProbability =` and `observationErrorFrequencies =` arguments for the observation error probabilitiy and the frequencies respectively.
+This distinguishes between the true biological state and the recorded score.
+When `observationErrorProbability` (epsilon) is > 0, the tip likelihoods are initialized as a mixture: with probability (1 - epsilon), the score is accurate; with probability epsilon, the score is drawn from the distribution defined by `observationErrorFrequencies`

 For more details, see the tutorials on [graphical models](https://revbayes.github.io/tutorials/intro/graph_models) and on [specifying a phylogenetic continuous-time Markov chain](https://revbayes.github.io/tutorials/ctmc/) model.